-We observe gradual changes in terms of gut bacteriota richness, evenness, composition and in particular Firmicutes/Bacteroidetes ratio, between bank voles from the northern and southern populations.
-Although the links between the diversity and functional capacity of the gut bacteriota are still not fully understood (Worsley et al., 2021), it is largely assumed that changes in diversity are associated with shifts in metabolism (Reese & Dunn, 2018).
+We observed gradual changes between bank voles from the northern and southern populations in terms of gut bacteriota richness, evenness, composition and particularly Firmicutes/Bacteroidetes ratio.
+Although the links between the diversity and functional capacity of the gut bacteriota still need to be better understood (Worsley et al., 2021), it is largely assumed that changes in diversity are associated with shifts in metabolism (Reese & Dunn, 2018).
 Bank voles from southern populations exhibit higher specific richness and lower evenness of the gut bacteriota, as well as lower dispersion of gut bacteriota composition.
-They have higher levels of body condition and F/B ratio, that are indicative of an optimisation of calorie intake and absorption, weight gain and fat storage (see refs in Wolf et al., 2021).
+They have higher levels of body condition and F/B ratio, which are indicative of an optimisation of calorie intake and absorption, weight gain and fat storage (see refs in Wolf et al., 2021).
 Altogether, these results could suggest strong constraints on gut bacteriota function to maximise energy extraction.
 The northern populations show the opposite patterns.
 Lower BMI and lower levels of F/B ratio might reflect energy production and conversion, amino acid transport and metabolism.
 Diversity patterns (higher evenness and lower specific richness of the gut bacteriota) could suggest lower stochasticity and/or directional selection.
 Further studies are required to investigate the eco-evolutionary processes driving these changes in gut bacteriota.

-Lastly, these differences in gut microbiota composition between the northern and southern populations might also reflect physiological variations related to physiology, health, and potentially to immunity.
-Clostridiales and Bifidobacteriaceae participate in the maintenance of intestinal homeostasis, and in the regulation of inflammation or in the gut barrier function (Arboleya et al., 2016; Hakansson & Molin, 2011; Lopetuso et al., 2013), while specific taxa within Erysipelotrichaceae may be correlated with inflammation or have immunogenic potential (Kaakoush, 2015; Zhai et al., 2019).
-Desulfovibrionales activities result in the production of H2S, that in turn, leads to damages of the gut barrier, production of endotoxins and pro-inflammatory cytokines (Hu et al., 2022).
+Lastly, these differences in gut microbiota composition between the northern and southern populations might also reflect physiological variations related to physiology, health and (potentially) immunity.
+Indeed, Clostridiales and Bifidobacteriaceae participate in the maintenance of intestinal homeostasis, and in the regulation of inflammation or in the gut barrier function (Arboleya et al., 2016; Hakansson & Molin, 2011; Lopetuso et al., 2013).
+Specific taxa within Erysipelotrichaceae may be correlated with inflammation or have immunogenic potential (Kaakoush, 2015; Zhai et al., 2019).
+Desulfovibrionales activities result in the production of H2S, which in turn negatively affects the gut barrier, production of endotoxins and pro-inflammatory cytokines (Hu et al., 2022).
 Our previous work revealed that bank voles from these southern populations had lower basal level of Tnf-a (a pro-inflammatory cytokine) and higher level of Mx2 antiviral gene expression than those from these northern populations (Dubois et al., 2018).
-Future studies should assess the potential relationships between variations in gut bacteriota composition and the capacities to regulate or mount immune responses and inflammation in these bank vole populations.
+Future studies should assess (i) the potential relationships between variations in gut bacteriota composition and (ii) the capacities to regulate or mount immune responses and inflammation in these bank vole populations.

 Three-way relationships between intra-host communities

-We have not highlighted strong evidence of three-way relationships between the gut microbiota (diversity or composition), the gastro-intestinal helminth and pathogenic bacteria communities, when considering the whole communities.
+At the community level, we have not found strong evidence for three-way relationships between the gut microbiota (diversity or composition), the gastro-intestinal helminth and pathogenic bacteria communities.
 Neither the specific richness nor the global composition of a given community are related to the richness or composition of the two other ones.
 By contrast, particular taxa seem to be involved in these three-way relationships.